NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 Inheritance remains one of the most relied upon and misunderstood features of JavaScript to this day.
 Since ES2015 JavaScript developers have been able to ignore how the inheritance sausage is made by relying on the `class` syntax that hides the nitty gritty details, until they run into its mind-bending edge cases.

-In this post we'll explore the dark arts of JavaScript inheritance: `[[Prototype]]`, constructors and how to better understand your javascript objects.
+In this post we'll explore the secrets of JavaScript inheritance: `[[Prototype]]`, constructors and how to better understand your javascript objects.

 But first, put your knowledge to the test:

-## How many can you guess right?
+## How many can you get right?

 ### 1. Overriding getters and setters